 What is windstorm insurance?

-Windstorm insurance pays for damage to your home caused by high winds, which frequently damage roofs, siding, soffits and gutters.
+Windstorm insurance, also known as wind and hail insurance, pays for damage to your home caused by high winds, which frequently damage roofs, siding, soffits and gutters.
 Many homeowners insurance companies and policies cover wind damage automatically.

 However, you may need a separate policy for certain windstorm events if you live in a high-risk area.
 Homeowners in coastal states and areas prone to hurricanes, as well as homeowners in areas prone to tornadoes and strong thunderstorms, may want to consider confirming how wind damage is covered on their homeowners insurance policies.

 Additionally, some policies include a “named storm” deductible.
-This means that general wind damage could be covered with a traditional flat deductible (such as $1,000), but if a storm has been given a name — as is common with hurricanes and tropical storms — the deductible is typically a percentage of the total dwelling coverage amount (such as 2 percent).
+This means that general wind damage could be covered with a traditional flat deductible (such as $1,000), but if a storm has been given a name — as is common with hurricanes and tropical storms — the deductible is typically a percentage of the total dwelling coverage amount.
+The most common deductible options are 1, 2, 5 and 10 percent.
 If your policy has a named storm deductible, you will want to understand how the percentage-based deductible will impact your budget in the event of a hurricane or tropical storm.

 How and when to purchase windstorm insurance